OpenAlbion/docs/src/index.md

 actionText: Quick Start →
 actionLink: /docs/
 features:
+- title: Active Development
+  details: Regular updates, new features, and responsive support.
 - title: Free & Unlimited Access
   details: Enjoy unrestricted access to our API at no cost.
 - title: Easy Integration
   details: Seamlessly integrate our API into your projects.
-- title: Simplified Documentation
-  details: Simplified Documentation for Easy Integration.
 ---

 ::: slot footer